Fantasy sports punishments

 | Works with friends, coworkers, or family | Could damage someone’s job, privacy, or reputation |

-| Creates a story | Creates resentment |
+| Creates league lore | Creates real conflict |

-For mail based pranks, read is prank mail legal, the prank mail FAQ, and the first-time pranker guide.
+For mail-based pranks, read is prank mail legal, the prank mail FAQ, and the first time pranker guide.

 Last place trophies that actually sting.